 New York - Dreamlike, satirical paintings laced with scenes of prostitution and drug abuse: the works of Gresham Tapiwa Nyaude hold a distorted mirror up to the social problems of Zimbabwe.
-Nyaude will appear in the fourth edition of the New Museum Triennial, which opened this week in New York.
-Songs for Sabotage will tackle themes of power and oppression through the work of 26 artists from around the world.
+Nyaude appears in the fourth edition of the New Museum Triennial which opened earlier this year in New York.
+Songs for Sabotage tackles themes of power and oppression through the work of 26 artists from around the world.

 The show is curated by Gary Carrion-Murayari, a curator at the New Museum, and Alex Gartenfeld, the chief curator at the ICA Miami.
 They discovered Nyaude on one of their research trips, which together covered more than two dozen countries, frequently to artist-run and alternative spaces outside established art centres.